 During Teddy Bear Hospital we simulate a hospital environment in which young children take care of their "ill" stuffed animals, under the supervision of medical students.
 Children can nurse their teddy bears back to health through specialised stations.
 Here they discover a range of medical procedures.

-The event starts outside where children witness a lifesize Teddy Bear take a tumble.
-They are encouraged to call 112 in case of an emergency, after some time an ambulance appears to take care of Beer lifesize Teddy Bear.
+The event starts outside where children witness a life-sized Teddy Bear fall down.
+They are quizzes on how to approach accidents and encouraged to call 112 in case of an emergency.
+After some time an ambulance appears to take care of the life-sized Teddy Bear.

 No child fears a hospital environment or interaction with healthcare workers.

 After Teddy Bear Hospital children feel more comfortable visiting healthcare workers and healthcare facilities.
 They are more informed about medical procedures and their goals.

 Last year we organised 12 Teddy Bear Hospital Projects.

 We welcomed 1 984 children and 634 students volunteered.